Sumez/Brewmaster/docs/README.md

 Syntax errors, unknown symbols, and similar errors that would prevent the source file from assembling will be marked instantly as you type.

 ### Solid built-in emulator
-Game is executed using [Mesen](https://github.com/SourMesen/Mesen)'s core DLL, with the same accuracy the emulator is known for :)
+Game is executed using [Mesen](https://github.com/SourMesen/Mesen)'s core DLL, with the same accuracy the emulator is known for!

 ### Text editor breakpoints
 Execution breakpoints are based on the text editor, rather than the program counter.
 Place breakpoints anywhere in the source code and the program will break on the line you placed it, even after you move code around.

 ### Build and continue
-Edit your code and create a new build while debugging, and you'll be able to continue your session with the new ROM image right where you left off.
+Edit your code and create a new build while debugging, and you'll be able to continue your session with the new ROM image *right where you left off*.

 ### Built-in debug tools
 All the usual stuff like memory viewer, nametable visualizer, etc. Not too expansive right now, but can potentially be expanded to include anything Mesen also has.